 Central to the government’s objectives was the establishment of a penal colony where criminals could be transported beyond Britain’s overcrowded jails.
 Consequently, six of the boats in the First Fleet were convict transports.

-The first stage of the journey – from Portsmouth to Tenerife – was easy and pleasant enough, and both crew and passengers were allowed to sun themselves on deck.
-The turn southwards towards Rio de Janiero, however, brought the First Fleet’s first taste of hardship.
+In May 1787, the 11 ships of the First Fleet left England.
+The first stage of the journey, from Portsmouth to Tenerife, was pleasant enough: both crew and passengers were allowed to sun themselves on deck.
+The turn southwards towards Rio de Janiero, however, introduced new hardships.

-Torrential tropical rains ceased access to the decks, and weeks without favourable winds left the passengers – particularly the convicts stuck below decks in sordid conditions as the ships drifted aimlessly and slowly ran out of water.
+Torrential tropical rains prevented access to the decks.
+Weeks without favourable winds left the passengers, particularly the convicts, stuck below decks in sordid conditions with diminishing supplies of water.

 Settlement of Sydney

-Over the next few days the convicts and settlers were moved to Port Jackson, which was then renamed Sydney, after the then-British Home Secretary Lord Sydney.
-The flag was planted, New South Wales was proclaimed a British Colony, and the history of Australia had begun.
+Over the next few days in January 1788, the convicts and settlers were moved to Port Jackson.
+The site was renamed Sydney Cove, after the then-British Home Secretary Lord Sydney.
+On 26 January, Philip and officers from the ship Supply planted the British flag and New South Wales was proclaimed a British colony.